ornldaac/modis-viirs-rest-api-python/README.md

 ## Tutorials

-1. Learn how to convert outputs to `xarray` objects, generate a variety of plots, and save to netCDF (working-with-xarray.ipynb)[working-with-xarray.ipynb]
+1. Learn how to convert outputs to `xarray` objects, generate a variety of plots, and save to netCDF [working-with-xarray.ipynb](working-with-xarray.ipynb)

 ![timeseries1](img/working-with-xarray_timeseries1.png)
 ![gridded1](img/working-with-xarray_gridded1.png)